ersgonzalo/WH-R-Banner/README.md

 Still learning how to do these things, and need to get way better at HTML+CSS designing and Fitbit's Device APIs setup.

+If you'd like to install the watchface for yourself, you can use the [gallery link here](https://gam.fitbit.com/gallery/clock/54750558-52f6-49c5-9d0d-8f1ffa509a6d)!

 ####ToDos For Later:
 - Add in animation when clicking watch face
 - Add in animation when top bpm bar moves